For most of us, Memorial Day is the unofficial beginning of summer: time for warmer weather, longer days, and barbecues with friends.

 - Check your library for books on Memorial Day, or history in general, and read them together.

-- Take part in the National Moment of Remembrance.
+- Take part in theĀ National Moment of Remembrance.
 Each Memorial Day, the president issues a proclamation calling for a National Moment of Remembrance at 3 p.m. local time.
 Say a prayer, light candles, sing a song, recite the Pledge of Allegiance, whatever you feel moved to do.

 Memorial Day community events

-- Visit the Garden of Remembrance at Benaroya Hall.
-A site designed by Robert Murase to honor the memory of Washington State residents who were killed in service in World War II and other conflicts of Korea, Vietnam, Grenada, the Persian Gulf, Kuwait, Iraq and Afghanistan.
+The Garden of Remembrance is a site designed by Robert Murase to honor the memory of Washington State residents who were killed in service in World War II and other conflicts in Korea, Vietnam, Grenada, the Persian Gulf, Kuwait, Iraq and Afghanistan.
+The overarching theme for this yearās commemoration is āWhere Heroes Live Forever.ā The observance will include a presentation of wreaths following the tolling of the bell, a performance by the Mountlake Terrace Brass Ensemble, and the performance of āTapsā by Seattle Symphony TrumpetĀ Michael Myers.